kyma-project/test-infra/development/tools/cmd/pjtester/README.md

 configPath: "test-infra/prow/custom_config.yaml"
 ```

-By default, pjtester will disable all reporting for a ProwJob.
+By default, pjtester will disable all reporting for a Prow job.
 That means no slack messages and no status report on Github will be provided.
 To check test result please consult [ProwStatus](https://status.build.kyma-project.io/) dashboard.

-Details from `pjtester.yaml` and from the ProwJob environment variables are used to construct the ProwJob specification to test.
+Details from `pjtester.yaml` and from the Prow job environment variables are used to construct the ProwJob specification to test.
 Pjtester will use the environment variables created by Prow for the presubmit which identify the pull request and its commit hash on `test-infra` repository.
 The generated ProwJob to test will use the `test-infra` code from the pull request's head, ensuring that the latest code is under test.

 Finally, pjtester will create the ProwJob on the production Prow instance.
-The ProwJob name for which you triggered the test will be prefixed with `{YOUR_GITHUB_USER}_test_of_prowjob_`.
+The Prow job name for which you triggered the test will be prefixed with `{YOUR_GITHUB_USER}_test_of_prowjob_`.

 Because the file `vpath/pjtester.yaml` is used by pjtester only to know the ProwJob name to test, it should not exist outside of the PR.
 This is why the `pre-master-test-infra-vpathgurad` required context was added.
 Its simple task is to fail whenever the `vpath` directory exists and to prevent the PR merge.
 As soon as the virtual path disappears from the PR, `vpathguard` will allow for the PR merge.